 The Everett McKinley Dirksen Scholarship Fund

 This scholarship will be paid directly to the college or university to assist with the cost of tuition, fees, or textbooks.
+Applications are due by August 24.

-*Application or acceptance of this scholarship is not dependent upon joining the Delta Sigma chapter of the Pi Kappa Alpha fraternity or participating in Greek recruitment.
+*Application to or acceptance of this scholarship is not dependent upon joining the Delta Sigma chapter of the Pi Kappa Alpha fraternity or participating in Greek recruitment.

 Applicant’s embodiment of Scholarship, Leadership, Athletic Spirit, and Gentlemenhood based on his submitted essay and interview.